 In one rather bizarre footnote to this year’s contract negotiations, GM sued FCA last month, claiming its rival corrupted GM’s contract negotiations with the union.

-In an extraordinary move, GM filed the complaint under federal racketeering laws, alleging FCA paid millions of dollars in bribes “to obtain benefits, concessions, and advantages in the negotiation, implementation, and administration of labor agreements over time."
+In an extraordinary move, GM filed the issue under federal racketeering laws, alleging FCA paid millions of dollars in bribes “to obtain benefits, concessions, and advantages in the negotiation, implementation, and administration of labor agreements over time."

 FCA said it was “astonished” by the charge and accused GM of trying to disrupt its talks with the UAW, which were going on at the time.
-The company said it would “vigorously” defend against the complaint in court.
+The company said it would “vigorously” defend against the report in court.